Kardzhali

 Kardzhali (Кърджали [ˈkɤrd͡ʒɐli], Kărdžali; Kırcaali), sometimes spelt Kardžali or Kurdzhali, is a town in the Eastern Rhodopes in Bulgaria, centre of Kardzhali Municipality and Kardzhali Province.
-The noted Kardzhali Dam is located nearby.
+The noted Kardzhali Reservoir is located nearby.
+It is an important regional economic hub.

-Name

-Named after the 14th-century Ottoman conqueror Kırca Ali, from the Turkish name Kırca and the Islamic name Ali, derived from an Arabic root which means "high" or "elevated".

 Geography

 Kardzhali is located in the low eastern part of Rhodope Mountains, on both banks of the river Arda between the Kardzhali Reservoir to the west and the Studen Kladenets Reservoir to the east.
 The town is 260 km southeast of Sofia.
-It has a crossroad position from Thrace to the Aegean Sea — part of European transportation route 9, via the Makaza mountain pass.
+It has a crossroad position from Thrace to the Aegean Sea—part of European transportation route 9, via the Makaza mountain pass.

 Climate

 Kardzhali has a hot-summer Mediterranean climate (Köppen climate classification: Csa), that is bordering closely on a humid subtropical climate (Köppen climate classification: Cfa), according to the Köppen climate classification.
 The city has hot summers and cold winters.

 History

 The area where the town of Kardzhali is now located has been inhabited since the Neolithic.
 Many artifacts, comprising ceramics and primitive tools, have been found during the archaeological excavations.
 Most of them are now exhibited in the local historical museum.

 Later Thracian tribes settled in the area and developed a highly advanced civilization.
 They built many sanctuaries dedicated to the gods of the sun and the earth.
 Near the village of Nenkovo (northwest of Kardzhali), an artificial cave was found in 2001.
 It has the form of a woman's womb and is called the Utroba Cave.
 Exactly at noon, when the sun is highest in the sky, a ray of light comes in through a stone slit forming a falitic shade in the cave.
 According to the Thracian beliefs, this is the conception of the new sun god.
 This cave is considered a complex astronomic facility (compared to Stonehenge in Great Britain) as the ray of light enters the cave on a single day of the year.

-There are many stone castles and palaces that the Thracians built in the region — Perperek, Ustra, Vishegrad.
+There are many stone castles and palaces that the Thracians built in the region, including Perperek, Ustra, and Vishegrad.
 The most magnificent is Perperikon, where a Thracian king resided.
 The place has become increasingly popular since the recent archaeological works rendered wealth of artifacts.

-During the Byzantine period, Kardzhali was the center of a Christian eparchy — Achridos.
+During the Byzantine period, Kardzhali was the center of a Christian eparchy: Achridos.
 During the reign of the Bulgarian Empire, Kardzhali was known as Zherkovo a name that was used by the Bulgarians until the 17th century.
 The Monastery of John the Precursor (Bulgarian: Йоан Продром or Йоан Предтеча) was built in the 6th-8th centuries and is now a monument of medieval architecture.
+Apart from the fortress of Vishegrad on the right bank of the Arda, the eastern approaches of the town were protected by the medieval castle of Monyak on the left bank of the river.